Generalizable Motion Planning via Operator Learning

 \textbf{Grid-world environments.} In the first experiment, we consider a small Grid-World dataset as in \citet{NIPS2016_c21002f4}, consisting of $5$k training maps and $1$k testing maps.
 We compare with VIN and IEF2D.
 For planning, we perform gradient descent on the test-map value function predictions from VIN, IEF2D, and PNO.
 In Table \ref{tab:gridWorld}, we present the computation time needed for value function prediction and the success rate of reaching the goal.
 We can see that all baselines perform quite well, with PNO outperforming both methods on the larger $28 \times 28$ sized mazes while achieving an improved computational time.
 In Appendix \ref{appendix:learningValue}, we give an example of the learned value function and corresponding map for the PNO.
 The superior performance of PNO on the Grid World dataset is primarily due to the fact PNO satisfies the triangle inequality and guarantees obstacle avoidance where as both VIN and IEF2D lack such properties.

-\textbf{Moving AI 2D city maps.} To highlight the advantage of reformulating motion planning as an operator learning problem in continuous function space, we demonstrate that our PNO architecture can be trained with a coarse resolution and deployed at a finer resolution in the Moving AI 2D real-world city maps (see Fig.~\ref{fig:nycSuperRes}).
-We train our architecture on a synthetic map dataset generated using a random map generator at $64\times64$ resolution (see Appendix~\ref{appendix:movingAI}).
-We, then, evaluate the super-resolution performance of our method in comparison with two operator learning architectures in Table \ref{tab:superResMain}.
+\textbf{Ablation study: Moving AI 2D city maps.} To highlight the advantage of reformulating motion planning as an operator learning problem in continuous function space, we demonstrate that our PNO architecture can be trained with a \emph{coarse} resolution and deployed at a \emph{finer} super-resolution on the Moving AI 2D real-world city maps (see Fig.~\ref{fig:nycSuperRes}).
+For training, we use a synthetic map dataset generated at $64\times64$ resolution (See Appendix~\ref{appendix:movingAI}).
+We then evaluate the super-resolution performance of our method in comparison with two operator learning architectures in Table \ref{tab:superResMain}.